programming languages

 Copying Visual Studio Code Snippets to the Clipboard as HTML

-As I mentioned in Formatting HTML code snippets with Ten Ton Wrecking Balls, copying code to your clipboard in Visual Studio is often an excercise in futility if you want anything more than plain vanilla text.
+As I mentioned in Formatting HTML code snippets with Ten Ton Wrecking Balls, copying code to your clipboard in Visual Studio is often an exercise in futility if you want anything more than plain vanilla text.
 VS copies code to the clipboard with bizarro-world RTF formatting instead of the sane,

 By Jeff Atwood ·